complexphoton/MESTI.m/README.md

 ```
 shows that the number of threads used (#OMP) is 4.
 Since MESTI.m uses the serial version of MUMPS without MPI, #MPI is always 1.

-Multithreading is used during the factorization and solving stages within MUMPS, but not during the building and analyzing stages.
-With APF, most of the computing time is spent on factorization (*e.g.*, see Fig 2d of the [APF paper](https://doi.org/10.1038/s43588-022-00370-6)).
+On an Apple Silicon Mac, wee typically compile MUMPS by linking to Apple's vecLib for the BLAS library, without multithreading.
+See details in the [MUMPS installation](./mumps) page.

 ## Examples

-Examples in the [examples](./examples) folder illustrate the usage and the main functionalities of MESTI.
+Examples in the [examples](./examples) folder illustrate the usage and the main functionalities of MESTI.m.
 Each example has its own folder, with its <code>.m</code> script, auxiliary files specific to that example, and a <code>README.md</code> page that shows the example script with its outputs:

 - [Fabry–Pérot etalon](./examples/1d_fabry_perot): 1D, using <code>mesti2s()</code>, with comparison to analytic solution.
 - [Distributed Bragg reflector](./examples/1d_distributed_bragg_reflector): 1D, using <code>mesti2s()</code>, with comparison to analytic solution.